NEW DEADLINE: We appreciate your sign-up by APRIL 15 to plan for growing vegetables for you!

 Print & Mail: SIGN UP FORM

 The CSA season at Many Forks Farm runs for 20 weeks starting in mid-June and running through October.
-A farm share for the 2019 season is $585 and will typically furnish fresh vegetables for two adults who love fresh vegetables, or perhaps a family of two adults and one-two very young children.
-But since eating habits vary so widely, please check out this page What is in a share to get a snapshot of what you can expect.
-If you are new to CSA, you may want to take a look at this page: Is CSA Right for You?
+A farm share for the 2020 season is $575 and will typically furnish fresh vegetables for two adults who love fresh vegetables, or perhaps a family of two adults and one-two very young children.
+But eating habits vary so widely!
+Go to What is in a share to see what we are growing this coming season and get a snapshot of what you can expect from week to week.
+If you are new to CSA, you may want to take a look at this link: Is CSA Right for You?

-Each household participating as CSA members is asked to volunteer for a two-hour session at some point during the season.
-Your volunteer time is helpful to the farm and it is also a chance for you to experience additional aspects of the farm.
-Distribution time is a great time to volunteer.
-There is set up, re-stocking, and you’ll get to meet and speak with other farm members.
-Open work sessions will be announced from time to time that you may join in, or you are always welcome to give a call or email to arrange a time to help.
+Each participating household is asked to volunteer for a two-hour session at some point during the season.
+Your volunteer time is helpful to the farm and a chance for you to experience additional aspects of the farm.
+CSA distribution time is a great time to volunteer.
+Help set up, re-stock, meet and speak with farm members.
+Volunteer work sessions are held from time to time that you may join in, or you are always welcome to arrange a time.
 Perhaps you have a special skill or talent that would be helpful to the farm – just let us know!